HenrikPilz/BMEcatConverter/README.md

     %h is the hour
     %M is the minute
     %S is the second
-*	\-\-merchant="fiege"
+*	\-\-validation="strict"
-    In order to loosen the validationrules one could set a merchant with the option *\-\-merchant="MerchantName*.
+    In order to loosen the validationrules one could set the validation with the option *\-\-validation="nonstrict*.
-    _*fiege*_ means if an validation fails, an exception is raised and the conversion fails.
+    _*strict*_ means if a validation fails, an exception is raised and the conversion fails.
     _*anything_else*_ only writes warnings but will create a BMEcat if nothing really bad is inserted.
 *	\-\-manufacturer
 *	\-\-separators=autodetect